demisto/content/Packs/IBMResilientSystems/Scripts/IbmAddTask/README.md

-Use this script to add a task with a tag (the "Task tag to IBM" defined in the instance configuration) as an entry in XSOAR, which will then be mirrored as a task to an IBM QRadar SOAR incident.
-This script should be run within an incident.
+Use this script to add a task to an IBM QRadar SOAR incident.

 ## Script Data